tsgates/arch-wiki-markdown/wiki/Lotus_Notes_in_32bit_Chroot.md

 Create 32bit Chroot (x86_64)
 ----------------------------

-If using i686, skip to #Installing Dependencies
+If using i686, skip to #Installing dependencies

 The Arch Wiki already has a fantastic article on creating a 32bit chroot environment on a 64bit system: Install_bundled_32-bit_system_in_Arch64.